Cases & Investigations

-Berger Montague served as lead counsel in a class action lawsuit against Accordia Life and Annuity Co. and Alliance-One Services, Inc. involving unpaid and delayed commissions to life insurance agents.
-The case was filed on November 30, 2018, and settled on October 28, 2020.
+Berger Montague served as Lead Counsel and obtained a $3.1 million settlement in a class action lawsuit against Accordia Life and Annuity Co. and Alliance-One Services, Inc. involving unpaid and delayed commissions to life insurance agents.

-The class consisted of 79,000 life insurance agents who sold or serviced insurance policies issued or assumed by Accordia and administered on Alliance-One’s policy servicing platform.
-The Plaintiff alleged that widespread policy administration errors occurred when more than 500,000 insurance policies were transferred to the Alliance-One servicing platform, which was incompatible with the underlying policies.
+Berger Montague represented the plaintiff and a class of 79,000 life insurance agents who sold or serviced insurance policies issued or assumed by Accordia and administered on Alliance-One’s policy servicing platform.
+The plaintiff alleged that widespread policy administration errors occurred when more than 500,000 insurance policies were transferred to the Alliance-One servicing platform, which was incompatible with the underlying policies.
 The errors led to the delay or non-payment of agents’ commissions, caused agents to spend significant amounts of time investigating and responding to policy problems, interfered with agents’ relationships with their policyholder clients, and caused other harms.

-Under the settlement, cash payments totaling $3.1 million were automatically distributed to agents, without the need to submit a claim form or supporting documents.
-Settlement distributions ranged from $5 to $55,400 per agent.
+Under the class action settlement, cash payments totaling $3.1 million were automatically distributed to agents without the need to submit a claim form or supporting documents.
+Settlement distributions ranged up to $55,400 per agent.
 Agents received compensation under one or both of two damage models that calculated settlement payments based on the specific types and amounts of harm suffered by each agent.

 First, a “Delay Damages” model compensated each agent who experienced at least one commission payment that was delayed by more than sixty days.
 The model applied a 4% interest rate to each delayed commission payment based on the number of days it was delayed.